-- The District expects to have increasing resident enrollment over the next few years. - The number of students entering the District through open enrollment will decrease as resident enrollment increases. - The District was successful in November of 2016 with 3 referendum questions. - o Question 1: \$65.15 Million for facilities improvements - o Question 2: Beginning in 2017-2018, approval of \$232,000 over 2 years to exceed revenue limits on a recurring basis to operate the additional sq. ft. related to question 1. - Question 3: Beginning in 2017-2018, approval of \$1.1 Million over 3 years to exceed revenue limits on a recurring basis to maintain current educational programming.
+- The District expects to have increasing resident enrollment over the next few years. - The number of students entering the District through open enrollment will decrease as resident enrollment increases. - The District was successful in November of 2016 with 3 referendum questions which continued to impact the 2020 Fiscal Year. - o Question 1: \$65.15 Million for facilities improvements - Question 2: Beginning in 2017-2018, approval of \$232,000 over 2 years to exceed revenue limits on a recurring basis to operate the additional sq. ft. related to question 1. - Question 3: Beginning in 2017-2018, approval of \$1.1 Million over 3 years to exceed revenue limits on a recurring basis to maintain current educational programming.